kumahq/kuma/docs/madr/decisions/049-policy-on-namespace.md

         namespace: backend-ns
 ```

+Policies that reference `MeshExternalService` in `to[].targetRef` won't be synced to other zones.
+MeshExternalService can be created only in `kuma-system` namespace and that's why the policy it's referenced by is always a consumer policy.
+That's why the policies that have potential to indirectly change ZoneEgress configuration are never synced to other zones.

 Zone-originated policies in `kuma-system` won't be synced to other zones.
 Zone-originated policies on Universal won't be synced to other zones as well.
 We might want to introduce namespaces to Universal in the future.